JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 ## ProgressMeter.jl

 The [ProgressMeter](https://github.com/timholy/ProgressMeter.jl) package provides excellent utilities for printing progress bars for long-running computation.
-The package provides `@showprogress` macro, that can be used for printing progress bar for `for` loops in the following way
+The package provides the `@showprogress` macro that can be used for printing the progress bar for `for` loops in the following way

 ```julia
 julia> using ProgressMeter